danrichards/aicrawler-docs/AiCrawler/Heuristics/README.md

 <a name="statics"></a>
 ## Why all the statics?

 The `Heuristics` class was made entirely static so it would be difficult to build subsequent abstractions which put memory at risk.
-The Symfony DOMCrawler provides tools for iterating the DOM which we can apply heuristic assertions and then apply scoring.
-A combination of rule configurations, how we score those rules, and how we iterate the DOM will determine the usefulness of our tools.
+This also helps force you to do things a certain way when [extending](extending.md) `Heuristics`.

 <a name="heuristics"></a>
 ## Heuristics List